A closer look at the biggest achievements of Hillary Clinton. Awards, milestones, and records that define success.

 In 1991, Hillary Clinton was named by The National Law Journal as one of the 100 most influential lawyers in America.

-In 1997, Hillary Clinton initiated and shepherded the Adoption and Safe Families Act, which she regarded as her greatest accomplishment as the first lady.
+In 1997, Hillary Clinton initiated and shepherded the Adoption and Safe Families Act, which she considered her greatest achievement as First Lady.

 In 1997, Hillary Clinton received the Grammy Award for Best Spoken Word Album for the audio recording of her book "It Takes a Village: And Other Lessons Children Teach Us".

-On November 7, 2000, Hillary Clinton won the election for U.S. Senator from New York, defeating Rick Lazio with 55 percent of the vote.
+On November 7, 2000, Hillary Clinton won the election to become the U.S. Senator for New York, securing 55 percent of the vote against Rick Lazio's 43 percent.

 In 2000, Hillary Clinton was first elected to the U.S. Senate, becoming the first female senator from New York.

-On January 3, 2001, Hillary Clinton was sworn in as a U.S. Senator for New York.
-As George W. Bush was still 17 days away from being inaugurated as president, from January 3–20, she simultaneously held the titles of First Lady and Senator – a first in U.S. history.
+On January 3, 2001, Hillary Clinton was sworn in as a U.S. Senator.
+Because Bill Clinton's term did not end until 17 days later, she simultaneously held the titles of First Lady and Senator – a first in U.S. history.

-On November 7, 2006, Hillary Clinton won the Senate election in New York with 67 percent of the vote against John Spencer.
+On November 7, 2006, Hillary Clinton won the election for her second Senate term with 67 percent of the vote against John Spencer, carrying all but four of New York's sixty-two counties.

-On January 21, 2009, Hillary Clinton was confirmed as Secretary of State by the full Senate with a vote of 94-2.
-She resigned from the Senate later that day, becoming the first former first lady to be a member of the United States Cabinet.
+On January 21, 2009, Hillary Clinton was confirmed as Secretary of State by the full Senate and resigned from the Senate.
+She became the first former first lady to be a member of the United States Cabinet.

 In 2011, Hillary Clinton was appointed the Honorary Founding Chair of the Institute for Women, Peace and Security at Georgetown University.